awalin/hypo-master/README.md

  **Do you know who to contact/complain within your organization if such a problem occurs?**

  **If such a problem occurs who do you go to ask for help at first?**

+ ## Future ##

+For real implementation, we will need a backend server, rest api to communicate with the server, a database to store the information and a load balancing infrastructure with proper security.
+For the hackathaon we have developed a prototype that shows the web UI.